Ghy0501/Awesome-Continual-Learning-in-Generative-Models/README.md

 ## 📰: News

+- **2025.06**: We released our survey paper "[A Comprehensive Survey on Continual Learning in Generative Models](https://arxiv.org/pdf/2506.13045)".
+Feel free to cite or open pull requests!
 - **2025.06**: We released a repository on continual learning in generative models, and a corresponding survey will be available soon.

 ## ✨: Motivation